 And insoluble (undissolved) impurities such as particles of sand, dust, dander and hair float around in the dry cleaning solvent or fluid.

-In particular, fabrics that are natural fibers (like your cotton exterior/outer pillow shells) and natural fills (like down and feathers) tend to absorb these soluble impurities like a sponge absorbs liquid.
+Fabrics that are natural fibers (like your cotton exterior/outer pillow shells) and natural fills (like down and feathers) tend to absorb these soluble impurities like a sponge absorbs liquid.

 In other words, instead of your dry cleaner continuously purifying and filtering his dry cleaning solvent or fluid before, during and after each load of cleaning, your pillows are functioning as your cleaner’s “cleaning filter”.

-In effect, your dry cleaner is filtering the “dirt” in his dry cleaning solvent or fluid through your substantially down and down/feather mix bed pillows.
+In effect, your dry cleaner is filtering the “dirt” in his dry cleaning solvent or fluid through your down and down/feather mix bed pillows.

 That's just like washing your clothes at home in the effluent from your dish washer!

-What you’re smelling is the accumulated contaminants in your dry cleaner’s solvent or fluid that have been “absorbed” by your pillows.
+What you’re also smelling is the accumulated contaminants in your dry cleaner’s solvent or fluid that have been “absorbed” by your pillows.

 Cringe at your leisure.